ajiayi-debug/tiktokmllm/README.md

     _(This installs libraries like `google-generativeai`, `pandas`, `datasets`, etc.)_

 4.   **Install Video Dataset**
-    - Download the video dataset from Hugging Face: https://huggingface.co/datasets/lmms-lab/AISG_Challenge/blob/main/Benchmark-AllVideos-HQ-Encoded-challenge.zip
+    - Download the video dataset from Hugging Face: https://huggingface.co/datasets/lmms-lab/AISG_Challenge/blob/main/Benchmark-AllVideos-HQ-Encoded-challenge.zip and place the folder into the root directory.

 5.   **Configure API Keys:**
     - Create a file named `.env` in the project root directory (`tiktokmllm`).